 Who needs to file an EEO report?

 According to the U.S. Equal Employment Opportunity Commission, you must file an EEO-1 report if you are a private employer who is subject to Title VII and have:

 - 100 or more employees (excluding state and local governments, public primary and secondary school systems, institutions of higher education, American Indian or Alaska Native tribes, and tax-exempt private membership clubs other than labor organizations) OR

-- Subject to Title VII and has fewer than 100 employees but is owned, affiliated with, or controlled by a company with more than 100 employees overall
+- Fewer than 100 employees but is owned, affiliated with, or controlled by a company with more than 100 employees overall

-All federal contractors (private employers) must also fill out an equal employment opportunity compliance report if they have:
+According to the Department of Labor, all federal contractors must also fill out an equal employment opportunity compliance report if they have:

 - 50 or more employees AND